open-quantum-safe/liboqs/CI.md

 - [`liboqs-go`](https://github.com/open-quantum-safe/liboqs-go)
 - [`liboqs-python`](https://github.com/open-quantum-safe/liboqs-python)

+Callers must include `secrets: inherit` in order for the appropriate access tokens to be passed to this workflow.

 #### <a name="downstream-release.yml"></a> Downstream release trigger (`downstream-release.yml`)

 This workflow triggers release tests for a selection of projects that depend on `liboqs`.
 Currently, this is only the [`OQS OpenSSL3 provider`](https://github.com/open-quantum-safe/oqs-provider).
+Callers must include `secrets: inherit` in order for the appropriate access tokens to be passed to this workflow.

 #### <a name="scorecard.yml"></a> OpenSSF scorecard analysis (`scorecard.yml`)

 This workflow runs the [OpenSSF scorecard](https://github.com/ossf/scorecard) tool.
 It is additionally triggered automatically when branch protection rules are changed.
+Callers must include `secrets: inherit` in order for the appropriate access tokens to be passed to this workflow.

 ## Travis CI